 Rarely.
 In full disclosure, large crowds make me very uncomfortable.
 I handle it fine in the moment, but it's a challenge for me and takes me a few days of serious downtime to recover from the mental exertion.
-I'm working my way up to participate in one or two events in the future, and will post that news if and when I give it a go.
+I have no plans to attend events or make appearances.
 When I tour books, it's online.

 What advice would you give to new or struggling authors?

 There are many things I wished I knew before beginning my writing career, and I've shared those thoughts here: Advice to New Writers.
 The best advice I've ever received can be summed up into three things: Read a lot, write a lot, and don't worry about what any other writer is doing.
 I'll add my fourth favorite, and that is, you have to put in the work, and a lot of it.
 If you're not willing to put in the years of hard work, then it's not the profession for you.